Life on the road is a total blast.

 Nothing is more frugal than free!

 Free hotel buffets can fuel you up all day with a little strategy and Tupperware action.
+Not to mention they are great tools when you’re focused on affordable eating on the road.
 Fill up in the morning on the hotline eggs, sausage, bacon, oatmeal and whatever else that is best served warm.
 Snag a couple yogurts and mix them with protein powder for lunch or a snack.

 Whip up a PB&J sandwich for your Tupperware to have on hand.